Key Takeaways:

 #5 Disaster Mental Health Consultants

-Disaster Mental Health Consultants assist survivors of traumatic events and help them cope by providing support and guidance.
-One of the more challenging psychology major jobs, they also provide psychosocial support for first responders and other multidisciplinary emergency response teams along with disaster survivors.
+Disaster Mental Health Consultants assist survivors of traumatic events, helping them cope by providing support and guidance.
+One of the more challenging psychology major jobs, they also offer psychosocial support to first responders and other multidisciplinary emergency response teams, along with disaster survivors.

 They use their research and analytical skills to understand the impact of disasters on survivors, communities, affected individuals, and responders.
 They foster a positive culture in such situations, look for signs of traumatic stress, and apply supportive interventions.